Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Local treatment

-This type of therapy allows you to quickly eliminate acute symptoms and discomfort that bothers the patient.
+This type of therapy allows you to quickly eliminate acute symptoms and unpleasant sensations that bother the patient.

 Compresses

-To perform compresses, various multicomponent formulations can be used to eliminate inflammation and swelling of the tissues of the carpal tunnel.
+To perform compresses, various multicomponent compositions can be used to eliminate inflammation and swelling of the tissues of the carpal tunnel.

 • Dimexide – 60 ml;